Sebastian Vettel criticises 'absurd' F1 double points plan

 Formula 1 world champion Sebastian Vettel has criticised plans to award double points for the final race of the season from 2014.

-The winning driver of next year's Abu Dhabi Grand Prix will earn 50 points instead of 25
+The winning driver of next year's Abu Dhabi Grand Prix will earn 50 points instead of 25 under the proposals.

 "This is absurd and punishes those who have worked hard for a whole season," said the 26-year-old, who won the final nine races in 2013.